 Materials must reflect a wide range of text types and genres, as required by the standards.
-In grade five, and across all other grade levels, there should be ample texts on topics that can support sustained study.
+In grade six, and across all other grade levels, there should be ample texts on topics that can support sustained study.
 Knowledge built at one grade level should be expanded in other grade levels.
 Topics should take into account individual student academic needs and interests in order to foster independent reading.
 It is also imperative that the included topics and themes are compelling enough to read multiple times and are aligned to district needs.
 Pay particular attention to the guidance provided in Appendix B of the Common Core State Standards.

-GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Literature and Informational Text Ia.
+GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Literature and Informational Text 1a.
 The range of materials, both print and digital, allows teachers and students to explore content that coherently and systematically builds knowledge and grade-level vocabulary across subjects, themes, and topics.
 (See CCSS Appendix B for examples of grade-level knowledge demands.)
 Text sets also address a wide variety of student interests, and are likely to foster independent reading.
 4) extensive 3) sufficient 2) some 1) weak Rating Pending 1b.
-Text sets include a diverse range of high-quality, culturally- responsive, and appropriate topics and themes.
+Text sets include a diverse range of high-quality, culturally-responsive, and appropriate topics and themes.
 Texts from diverse cultures reflect the same high-quality features that are demanded of all texts.
 4) extensive 3) sufficient 2) some 1) weak Rating Pending

-GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Ic.
-Materials include a rich and diverse sampling of literary texts including, but not limited to: Drama and poetry Stories from various genres that invite exploration of the treatment of themes and topics 4) extensive 3) sufficient 2) some 1) weak Rating Pending Id.
-The range of informational texts include selections that: Present historical events Present multiple accounts of the same event or topic Provide technical information Present scientific ideas or concepts Contain relevant visual representations of information 4) extensive 3) sufficient 2) some 1) weak Rating Pending 1e.
+GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 1c.
+Materials include a rich and diverse sampling of literary texts including, but not limited to: Drama and poetry Stories that invite exploration of the treatment of themes and topics across genres 4) extensive 3) sufficient 2) some 1) weak Rating Pending Id.
+The range of informational texts include selections that: Contain at least two texts on the same topic Offer varied claims, arguments, and accounts of a given topic or event Present well-developed ideas, events, and themes Present information in different media or formats (such as visually or quantitatively) 4) extensive 3) sufficient 2) some 1) weak Rating Pending le.
 Student reading materials contain a range of increasingly challenging selections that allow teachers to build students' ability to comprehend complex text and expand vocabulary throughout the school year.
-4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recein ved this overall rating):
+4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ived this overall rating):